 In this conversation with Laura Roeder, you’ll learn about the magic of repurposing in your social media marketing.
 Laura is founder of Edgar, a social media automation tool that she designed when she was frustrated with the limitations of the other options available.
-In addition to founding Edgar, Laura has given talks at prominent conferences and has appeared in Forbes, Mashable, and other major publications.

 - [01:08] – Laura talks about what inspired her to create Edgar, as well as explaining what Edgar does and why it’s so important.

 - [03:35] – We hear about reposting or repurposing content across various platforms.